Nabi Musa: Israeli settlement activity

 After the 1995 accords, 1.7% of Nabi Musa's land was classified as the Palestinian enclaves of Area A' the remaining 98.3% are designated the fully Israeli-controlled territory of Area C.

 Description

-Tomb of Moses' shepherd
+Shrine

+It is an enclosed structure composed of several other structures, topped with domes.

+Shrine of Hasan ar-Ra'ai

-The large tomb two kilometres south of the maqam is traditionally identified as that of Moses' shepherd, Hasan al-Ra'i.
+The large tomb two kilometres south of the maqam is traditionally identified as that of Moses' shepherd, Hasan al-Ra'ai.

+Sitna Aiesha

+Sitna Aiesha (meaning our lady Aiesha) is another small maqam near the Nabi Musa complex.

 Moses rocks

 Negev Bedouin tribes produced oil from the bituminous shale rocks found in the area around the shrine to Moses which they called "Moses rocks" (إِحْجَار مُوْسَى).
 The Bedouin not only shared in the belief surrounding the sanctity of the site, but further believed that God had blessed this place where Moses was buried with 'fire rocks' and water wells.
 Tawfiq Canaan, in his work Mohammedan Saints and Sanctuaries (1927), noted that the black rocks around the shrine would burn when placed in fire and were also used as amulets after being cut into square and triangular forms and inscribed with protective texts.